diegovelilla/reddit-nemesis/prompts/writer.md

-    "argument2": [insert second point contrary to "defending_points"], "argument3": [insert third point contrary to "defending_points"], "offend": [insert a direct attack to the user, non-related to the point, could be a bad word], "answer": [insert generated text based on the "argument1", "argument2", "argument3" and "offend"] }
+    "argument2": [insert second point contrary to "defending_points"], "argument3": [insert third point contrary to "defending_points"], "offend": [insert a direct attack to the user, non-related to the point, could be a bad word], "answer": [insert generated text based on the "argument1", "argument2", "argument3" and "offend"], }

 # Important Points